 |~||the parenting arrangements that best meet the child's needs|

-If an assessment is ordered by a judge, it is mandatory.
+If a judge orders an assessment, it is mandatory.
 If one party is not cooperating, the assessor will report this to the judge.
 If you are involved in a custody or access dispute and believe an assessment of your child would help the court understand your family circumstances, you may speak to a court officer or your lawyer about seeking an assessment.
 The judge will decide if the court needs an assessment to make a determination in your case.
 If the judge doesn't order an assessment, the parties can still agree to have an assessment done.
 If the situation is resolved before the assessment is complete, advise the assessor and the court as soon as possible.

 Who does the assessment?

 What is my child's role in an assessment?

 What if I disagree with what the assessor says or recommends?